Plugin development

 Plugin interfaces

-Plugins provide various interfaces that enable the implementation of:
+The interfaces enable the implementation of:

 -